Abraomukas/capgeminiature-assingment/README.md

 # Disclaimer

-I look forward to explaining how I did approached this assignments, the decisions I made, and the ideas I have around how to make it better.
+I look forward to explaining how I approached this assignment, the decisions I made, and the ideas I have around how to make it better.

 You have reached the end!
 Thank you for your time!